Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 * Navigation menu in the top left corner.

 ## Features Still to Be Implemented
-* A page listing all the movies mentioned in the game with some info on them and links to their IMBD page.
+* A page listing all the movies mentioned in the game with information on them and links to their IMBD page.

 * Continuously add more questions to the game.